-- Combine both narrative and documentary knowledge of the historical, cultural, and economic influences on the motion picture. - Formulate knowledge of the processes of writing, directing, production, post-production, and distribution of motion pictures. - 3.
+- 1. Combine both narrative and documentary knowledge of the historical, cultural, and economic influences on the motion picture. - 2.
+Formulate knowledge of the processes of writing, directing, production, post-production, and distribution of motion pictures. - 3.
 Compile knowledge of the job market pathways into motion pictures. - 4.
 Perform the duties of various technical crew positions in a single- or multiple-camera production environment.

-Requirements for the Cinema Production certificate of achievement may be met by completing 33 units of required courses with a grade of "C" or better.
+Requirements for the Cinema Production certificate of achievement may be met by completing 12 units of required courses and 21 units of elective courses with a grade of "C" or better.